Jinsei021/my-first-project/README.md

-# my-first-project
+For entertainment
-This is my firsst project on GitHub
+This is my first project on GitHub
+Trying to impress someone hahaha